1234-Ariel-code/gvae/README.md

 ## Controlled-data analysis layer

-The files under `scripts/internal/` and `scripts/hpc/` contain the actual manuscript analysis code you provided, reorganized for GitHub.
+The files under `archive/` contain the actual manuscript analysis code.
 They are included for transparency and reproducibility, but they require:

 - user-supplied genotype and phenotype files
 - user-supplied GWAS summary statistics where applicable